coderefinery/coderefinery.org/_posts/2020-07-31-mega-coderefinery.md

       material from scratch, they are probably very useful to an existing learner who wants to review something they already saw, teach others, etc.
-	- When we can't provide them quickly, their usefulness is much less.
+    - When we can't provide them quickly, their usefulness is much reduced.

 ### Recommendations
-- Also clearly announce the recording privacy statement when first registering.
+- Clearly announce the recording privacy statement when first registering.
 - Try to make the recording as one-shot as possible, with minimal post-processing needed.
 Plan for who will do this and when already